-The Skin Cancer Foundation, in partnership with Energizer Personal Care—the makers of Banana Boat® and Hawaiian Tropic® brand sunscreens— recently launched a public awareness campaign featuring Los Angeles Galaxy and Team USA soccer star Landon Donovan.
-The awareness campaign, www.sunblunders.com is the second part of a two-year effort aimed at encouraging men to incorporate sun protection into their daily lives.
+The Skin Cancer Foundation and Energizer Personal Care—the makers of Banana Boat® and Hawaiian Tropic® brand sunscreens—have launched the second year of a public awareness campaign featuring LA Galaxy and Team USA soccer star Landon Donovan.
+This year Landon’s father, Tim Donovan, has joined the campaign to share his personal skin cancer story and address a lack of awareness about sun protection among men, with the goal of encouraging men to incorporate sun protection into their daily lives.

-Visit www.sunblunders.com for more information and to learn the facts about sun protection.
+Visit www.SunBlunders.com to learn the facts about skin cancer, sun exposure and the importance of sun protection.